Updated: Jul 15

 Which means that many businesses need to find new ways to trade if they haven’t done so already.

-We’ve had to adapt too, since face-to-face training disappeared overnight for us.
-Thankfully we were already geared to providing online training solutions and now that proportion of ur business is far larger and in greater demand.
+Everyone had to adapt: Face-to-face training disappeared overnight for us, so we too had to adapt.
+Thankfully we were already geared to providing online training solutions and now that proportion of our business is far larger and in greater demand.
 Our main focus was on retail training but we had to cast our net wider given that training was shunted down the priority list for many retailers in the early days of lockdown.

 And whilst it’s true to say that many salespeople do find it easy enough to pick up the phone and start these conversations with total strangers, it’s also true that just as many are overcome with absolute soul-destroying horror at the very thought of it.
 After all, they didn’t originally sign up to be the red-hot telesales operator which their manager now needs them to be, especially if they’ve been asked to dial out from home.
 So, a lot of our ‘telesales’ training has been about finding ways to help people make the mental adjustments required to overcome their fears, find their confidence, and develop an approach that suits their individual strengths.